Is Tenant Insurance Mandatory in Ontario?

 What Does Tenant Insurance Cover: Contents

-Contents coverage can be purchase for a specific dollar amount (ie. $40,000) to cover the cost of repairing or replacing household items in the event of a covered claim.
+Contents coverage can be purchased for a specific dollar amount (ie. $40,000) to cover the cost of repairing or replacing household items in the event of a covered claim.
 This can include any of your belongings such as furniture, clothing, electronics, jewelry, etc. The cost of items adds up quickly, so it’s important to build a home inventory to get an accurate estimate of your personal property.
 Some items may be subject to limits, so speak with a broker so that you understand clearly what limits may exist on your policy.
 You can also take out a rider for individual items that are more costly including fine art, special jewelry such as an engagement ring, or wine collections as they may exceed the regular limits within your contents coverage.

 What Does Tenant Insurance Cover: Additional Living Expenses